 1 day before testing Continue to avoid food and drinks listed above.
 To avoid the sample being too dilute, limit your fluid intake to no more than 1 litre across the day and no more than 250ml after 8pm.

 If you happen to wake in the night to urinate, collect your mid-stream urine in a clean container (rinsed and air dried) and combine this with the morning sample the next day.
 You are aiming to capture all the breakdown products which are excreted in your urine over a 6-9 hour period as you sleep.

 Day of testing.
-Please see test kit instructions for how to use collection tubes.
-Collect your first urine for the day into the small container with yellow lid and draw up samples into the two collection tubes, which need to be labelled.
-Freeze both the tubes until ready to be couriered on a Monday or Tuesday.
+Please see test kit instructions for how to use the collection tubes.
+Collect your first urine for the day into the small container with yellow lid (or use any larger clean container if you prefer) and draw up samples into the two collection tubes, which need to be labelled.
+Freeze both the tubes until ready to be couriered on a Monday.

 Please ensure that you enclose the test request form along with your samples, having completed your details and if not already completed, adding in details for Amanda Nutrition.

 Please drop the samples at your nearest NZ Couriers depot, which you can find here https://www.nzcextras.co.nz/nearestlocation/.
 Please note that Post Shops will not accept NZ Couriers packages.
 Ignore the Pre-8am sticker which is for the courier’s attention.